Healthy Grocery List (Includes template)

 But not only that.
 Not planning could be the cause of you spending more money on your purchases.

 How to avoid it?
-Follow the tips below:
+Follow the following tips:

-Do not buy when you are very hungry: if you have a big appetite at the time of shopping, you will be carried away by the first whim you find, possibly unhealthy.
+Don't buy when you are very hungry: if you have a big appetite when shopping, you will get carried away by the first whim you find, possibly unhealthy.

-After buying a list of healthy foods, you can put into practice a very simple trick to comply with your healthy and balanced diet: fill your fridge, freezer and pantry with healthy and versatile foods.
+After buying a list of healthy foods, you can put into practice a very simple trick to stick to your healthy and balanced diet: fill your fridge, freezer and pantry with healthy and versatile foods.
 Having them on hand will make it much easier when preparing food.

-I am going to recommend the criteria of the Department of Nutrition of the Harvard School of Public Health , because they are easy to understand and apply in your day to day:
+I am going to recommend the criteria of the Department of Nutrition at the Harvard School of Public Health , because they are easy to understand and apply in your daily life:

 - Vegetables and fruits – ½ of your plate